-You can go as deep as you need until you find what is taking up the most space on your site.
+You can go as deep as you need (using the same commands) until you find what is taking up the most space on your site.
 In this case, it is our uploads folder.

 As you can see below, our 04 (April) 2016 folder is taking up much more space than our other months and years.

-After going into that directory we realized it was due to some very large GIFs being used, as well as duplicate .webp files that were no longer being used.
+After going into that directory we realized it was due to some very large GIFs and PNGs being used.
+We recommend trying to keep your images under 100 KB.

 Reducing Disk Usage in WordPress